 This all shaved a good 20 minutes of my Mosque time, which was frustrating because the Mosque was stunning.
 It also left a bitter taste in my mouth because, well, female oppression and all that; something that was even harder to swallow given the myriad western men, traipsing round in their Man U football kits.

 If you want to have the right dress before visiting Abu Dhabi, you can either shop while you’re in Dubai.
-Otherwise, you can buy a cheap one from Amazon before you go.
-Any of these will work (excluding the 3/4 length sleeve ones).
+Otherwise, you can buy a cheap Abaya and headscarf set for around $20 from Amazon before you go.
 Your own head scarf will do if there isn’t one included.

 To end on a high note, check out my time-lapse of the Dubai fountains which I videoed from the top of the Burj Khalifa, the world’s tallest building.
 Dubai really is worth the research and effort.